Perfectly personalized yoga in Winnipeg

 Intuitive.
 Mindful.
 Supportive.

 Prenatal yoga honors the daily changes and the intuitive wisdom of the female pregnant body.
-It works the body in an essential way for the expectant mother and also provides a wonderful preparation for delivery and beyond.
+It works the body in an essential way for the expectant person and also provides a wonderful preparation for delivery and beyond.

 Prenatal yoga addresses the common discomforts like fatigue, back and shoulder pain, sciatica, shortness of breath, and headaches.
 Studies have suggested that practicing prenatal yoga can improve sleep, reduce stress and anxiety, increase the strength, flexibility and endurance of the muscles needed for giving birth and it could also help to prevent complications.